+'''

 NOTE: The data set DATALIB.myOutputData has 100000 observations and 1 variables.

+'''

-When you run a high-performance analytical procedure on a computing appliance and either read data from or write data to a different data appliance, it is important to run the high-performance analytical procedures in asymmetric mode so that the Read and Write operations take place in parallel without any movement of data to and from the SAS client.
-If you omit running the preceding PROC HPLOGISTIC step in asymmetric mode, then the output data set would be created much less efficiently: the output data would be moved sequentially to a temporary table on the client, after which the Teradata access engine sequentially would write this table to the data appliance.
+When you run a high-performance analytical procedure on a computing appliance and either read data from or write data to a different data appliance on which a SAS Embedded Process is running, the Read and Write operations take place in parallel without any movement of data to and from the SAS client.